earlephilhower/BackgroundAudio/README.md

-# BackgroundAudio - Play MP3, AAC, and WAV on the Raspberry Pi Pico (RP2040), Pico 2 (RP2350), and ESP32
+# BackgroundAudio - Play MP3, AAC, WAV, and Speech on the Raspberry Pi Pico (RP2040), Pico 2 (RP2350), and ESP32

 BackgroundAudio is an Arduino library that lets sketches play MP3s, AACs, and WAVs on the Raspberry Pi Pico, Pico 2, and ESP32 with a very simple application level interface.
 Data is written to the playback object when